7op3/7op3.github.io/README.md

 # website

-a dumping ground for tests of html frameworks and other shit like that. might turn into am actual site, but thats prob unlikely.
+a dumping ground for tests of html frameworks and other shit like that. might turn into an actual site, but thats prob unlikely.